EdoGi/EdoGi/README.md

 <p align="left">
 </p>

-⚡️ I'm an inquisitive, enthusiastic, fast learner, and curious person.
 <h4 align="left">💻 Proficient in React JS, TypeScript, Python, C & C++, transitioning from a background in Business Development. </h4>
+<h4 align="left">⚡️ I'm an inquisitive, enthusiastic, fast learner, and curious person. </h4>

 <h4 align="left">📫 You can reach me directly on my <a href="https://www.linkedin.com/in/edoardo-giacomini/">linkedIn</a></h4>